yqsongGitHub/RENC/README.md

 ### Installation
 #### 1. Create Conda environment
+By creating a Conda environment, you can have separate environments for different projects or purposes, ensuring that the packages and dependencies within each environment do not conflict with each other.
 ```
 conda create -n RENC
 ```
 #### 2. Activate your Conda environment
+Once the environment is created, you can activate it and start installing packages or running programs within that environment, ensuring that the installed packages and dependencies are isolated from your system's global environment.
 ```
 conda activate RENC
 ```
 #### 3. Install bedtools using the Conda package manager
+To install the bedtools as a dependency, once the installation is finished, you can start using bedtools within your Conda environment.
 ```
 conda install -c bioconda bedtools
 bedtools -h
 ```
 #### 4. Download RENC script via GitHub
+It is recommended to download using ***git clone***.
+However, in case of any network issues, you can download directly by clicking the "Download ZIP" button on the GitHub website.
+By downloading the script, you acquire a local copy of the file that you can use and modify as needed on your own machine.
 ```
 git clone https://github.com/yqsongGitHub/RENC.git
 cd RENC